openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

            */
     }

-The only exception is cast to type *never* that it is forbidden.
-This cast is a compile-time error as it can lead to type-safety violations.
+The only exception is the cast to type *never* that is forbidden.
+This cast is a compile-time error as it can cause type-safety violations:

 .. code-block:: typescript
    :linenos: